 Be ready for the unexpected

 Even if you’ve planned and prepared for every possible bad scenario, things can still take a turn for the worse.
 If you have business insurance, your commercial general liability coverage may cover your employees, their guests, and any third parties in the event of an accident.
-But be sure to double-check your policy prior to the party, or look into getting covered if you’re not already.
+But be sure to double-check your policy prior to the party or look into getting the appropriate coverage if you don’t have it already.

 This blog is provided for information only and is not a substitute for professional advice.
 We make no representations or warranties regarding the accuracy or completeness of the information and will not be responsible for any loss arising out of reliance on the information.
 Terms, conditions and exclusions apply to coverage.
 See policy for details.